Neil Q. MillervCard

-- Advising and acting for international contractor regarding an EPC sub-contract for the offshore installation and operation of sub-sea pipelines and flexibles for the installation of an FPSO offshore Nigeria in a potential dispute over costs for research and development of new technologies.
-Claims in excess of US $20 million which will proceed to arbitration in London if not settled.
+- Advising and acting for an international contractor on an EPC sub-contract for the offshore installation and operation of sub-sea pipelines and flexibles for the installation of an FPSO offshore Nigeria in a potential dispute over costs for research and development of new technologies.
+Claims in excess of US$20 million will proceed to arbitration in London if not settled.

-- Advising (together with local Nigerian Counsel) an international contractor in respect of disputed judgements in the Nigerian courts relating to agency commissions and enforcement actions against it Lagos State and Appeal Court and associated and garnishee and appeal proceedings in respect of offshore contracts and projects.
+- Advising (together with local Nigerian Counsel) an international contractor on disputed judgements in the Nigerian courts relating to agency commissions and enforcement actions against it in Lagos State and Appeal Court and associated and garnishee and appeal proceedings in respect of offshore contracts and projects.

-- Advising a leading supplier of products and services to the upstream oil and gas industry on their contractual position with respect to two separate disputes, the first relating to a sub-contract and Letter of Intent for the supply of power generation modules for use on FPUs offshore Brazil and the second relating to further associated supply contracts subject to contractual delay.
+- Advising a leading supplier of products and services to the upstream oil and gas industry on its contractual position with respect to two separate disputes, the first relating to a sub-contract and Letter of Intent for the supply of power generation modules for use on FPUs offshore Brazil, and the second relating to further associated supply contracts subject to contractual delay.

-- Acting for international contractor in an offshore dispute over an EPC contract for the installation and operation of a sub-sea package for the offshore installation for an FPSO on the Sable Field Development off South Africa.
-Claims in excess of US $30 million proceeded to two fully contested hearing and were determined by arbitration in London.
-The matter included two mediations and successfully defending a challenge to an interim arbitral award heard in the High Court in London.
+- Acting for an international contractor on an offshore dispute over an EPC contract for installation and operation of a sub-sea package for the offshore installation for an FPSO on the Sable Field Development off South Africa.
+Claims in excess of US$30 million proceeded to two fully contested hearings and were determined by arbitration in London.
+The matter involved two mediations and successfully defending a challenge to an interim arbitral award heard in the High Court in London.

-- Acting for international contractor in a dispute in relation to a contested insurance claim under a Contractors' All Risks Policy concerning damages to offshore works.
+- Acting for an international contractor in a dispute on a contested insurance claim under a Contractors' All Risks Policy concerning damages to offshore works.
 Settled in arbitration.

-- Advising an IOC in connection with the settlement of a dispute regarding breach and wrongful termination of an Offshore Supply Contract to install and hook-up an offshore gas pipeline offshore Trinidad and Tobago.
+- Advising an IOC on the settlement of a dispute regarding breach and wrongful termination of an Offshore Supply Contract to install and hook-up an offshore gas pipeline offshore Trinidad and Tobago.

-- Advising international drilling and supply services corporation in respect of dispute over the contract for the provision of an offshore accommodation platform and the refit and provision of services under the contract for the offshore platform, North Sea.
+- Advising an international drilling and supply services corporation on a dispute over a contract for the provision of an offshore accommodation platform and the refit and provision of services under the contract for the offshore platform, North Sea.

-- Acting in arbitration on behalf of an IOC as operator and for a consortium of joint venture co-operators against the owners of a semi-submersible drilling rig involving claims following termination of the rig contract in excess of US$ 125 million and involving detailed investigations as to the rig's fitness for purpose.
+- Acting in an arbitration on behalf of an IOC as operator and for a consortium of joint venture co-operators against the owners of a semi-submersible drilling rig, involving claims following termination of the rig contract in excess of US$125 million and involving detailed investigations as to the rig's fitness for purpose.
 Successfully determined in LCIA Arbitration.
 Further arbitration over counterclaims were finally settled.

-- Acting for International contractor in litigation in the High Court arising out of an EPIC contract for a construction project to install an FPSO in the MacCulloch Field in the North Sea; involving disputes on the installation of the mid-water arches, manifolds and anchors on the sea bed; the installation of the flow lines and risers; trenching and pressure testing; and the final phase involving the mooring of the FPSO and the riser hook-up to the underside of FPSO (the "riser pull-ins") and involving claims for interalia damages for defective installation, payments under duress, liquidated damages, reductions in scope and defective remedial works (together totalling some £9.3 million).
+- Acting for an international contractor in litigation in the High Court arising out of an EPIC contract for a construction project to install an FPSO in the MacCulloch Field in the North Sea; this involveddisputes on the installation of the mid-water arches, manifolds and anchors on the sea bed; the installation of the flow lines and risers; trenching and pressure testing; and the final phase involving the mooring of the FPSO and the riser hook-up to the underside of FPSO (the 'riser pull-ins') and involving claims for interalia damages for defective installation, payments under duress, liquidated damages, reductions in scope and defective remedial works (together totalling some £9.3 million).

 - Acting for IOC in litigation in the High Court, London over licensing issues for onshore drilling rights and allegations of trespass, including application for ancillary rights for drilling and related activities in the UK onshore sector.